 Reach for a roll of kraft paper (wrapping paper additionally works!) to hint out each frame and item you propose to hang, then reduce to create the templates.

-Feel loose to move the templates around till you land on the exact formation.
+Feel free to move the templates around till you land on the exact formation.
 Then, hammer nails into the wall (the usage of the marking you made in step three).

 Remove paper and cling your portions!